ViaMarcus/AdventOfCode2021/README.md

 On the ninth day, the Excel hope lived again, but died shortly after starting part 2...
 It was a helpful tool in thinking about the solution however.

+Day 10 was completed without much ado.
+Here it was interesting to compare my solution with my friend, as we had quite different approaches to the problem.